pklaus/bottlelog/README.md

 ## Attention:

 This Bottle plugin is **no longer in development**.
-If you need request logging, have a look at the WSGI middleware and successor [wsgi-request-logger](https://github.com/pklaus/wsgi-request-logger).
+If you need request logging, have a look at the WSGI middleware and successor [wsgi-request-logger][].

 ## Apache-like combined logging for Bottle Web Applications